 Roasting rutabaga is very easy but there is one common issue.
 While roasting, the vegetable (and many others) likes to stick to the baking pan and that is why nonstick surfaces and stirring halfway through are emphasized in this recipe.

 To combat the issue, try one of these:

-- Nonstick Bakeware - Not all nonstick surfaces are created equal.
-Even if you do have nonstick sheets, parchment may still be necessary, especially with a watery vegetable like the rutabaga.
+- Nonstick Bakeware: Not all nonstick surfaces are created equal.
+Even if you do have nonstick pans, parchment may still be necessary, especially with a watery vegetable like the rutabaga.